Tuesday, September 24, 2013

-Our annual Noyce Spring event will be held on Monday, April 22 from 4:30-6:00 PM in Room 101, Blair Hall on the Wittenberg Campus.
-Noyce scholars/interns and their mentors will take part in a roundtable discussion regarding their roles in the program, as well as best practices in the teaching of math & science.
+Our annual Noyce Spring event was held on Monday, April 22 from 4:30-6:00 PM in Room 101, Blair Hall on the Wittenberg Campus.
+Noyce scholars/interns and their mentors took part in a roundtable discussion regarding their roles in the program, as well as best practices in the teaching of math & science.

 Wednesday, September 26, 2012